Q. I need a lock ring or retaining ring. How do I specify that?

 A. A Lock Ring

-is a female threaded ring to be inserted between two devices to secure the
+threaded ring to be inserted between two devices to secure the

 devices at a certain distance or at a certain angle, while a Retaining Ring